ON24 DATA PROCESSING TERMS

 ON24 will notify Client without undue delay if it discovers a Data Breach involving Client Personal Data, and will provide information (as available) to assist Client to meet any obligations to report a Data Breach under the Data Protection Laws.
 ON24 will co-operate with Client and take such reasonable steps as are agreed in good faith by the parties to assist in the investigation, mitigation and remediation of each Data Breach.
 To the extent that Client is responsible for a Personal Data Breach Client will reimburse ON24 for all costs reasonably and properly incurred by ON24 performing its obligations under this Section (including internal costs and third party costs including legal fees).

-ON24 will promptly notify Client if it receives a request from a Data Subject regarding Client Personal Data.
-Upon request, ON24 will provide Client with reasonable assistance as necessary to Client’s fulfilment of its obligations under applicable laws to respond to Data Subject requests relating to their Personal Data.
+ON24 will promptly notify Client if it receives a request from a Data Subject or Consumer entitled to exercise a request under applicable law regarding Client Personal Data as it pertains to that Data Subject or Consumer.
+Upon request, ON24 will provide Client with reasonable assistance as necessary to Client’s fulfillment of its obligations under applicable laws to respond to such requests relating to their Personal Data.
 Taking into account the nature of the Processing, such assistance will include, where practicable, implementation of reasonable and appropriate technical and organizational measures to allow Client to respond effectively to such requests.

 9. Data Protection Impact Assessment and Prior Consultation